Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: Introduction

-Fortunately, as we will later show in the paper, \textbf{MoE expert selections indeed have predictability that designers can exploit to reduce data movement.} To uncover the inherent patterns in MoE models, we conduct a comprehensive data-movement-centric profiling of three state-of-the-art MoE models ranging from 235B to 671B parameters.
-As highlighted in~\autoref{table:1_moe_models}, we profile DeepSeek V3, Llama4, and Qwen3 across 24,000 requests involving varied tasks, topics, and languages, which consumes > 2000 GPU hours in total.
+Fortunately, as we later show in the paper, \textbf{MoE expert selections indeed have predictability that designers can exploit to reduce data movement.} To uncover the inherent patterns in MoE models, we conduct a comprehensive data-movement-centric profiling of four state-of-the-art MoE models ranging from 235B to 1000B parameters released in 2025.
+As highlighted in~\autoref{fig:1_moe_survey}, we profile DeepSeek V3~\cite{liu2024deepseek}, Llama4 Maverick~\cite{llama4}, Qwen3-235B~\cite{yang2025qwen3}, and Kimi K2~\cite{team2025kimi} across 24,000 requests involving varied tasks, topics, and languages, which consumes $>$2000 GPU hours in total.
 We then collect the expert selection trace of all layers and tokens in each request to create an expert selection database of over 150 GB JSON files.
 From these extensive traces, we conduct a comprehensive analysis to uncover data movement patterns from both temporal and spatial perspectives, making our findings \emph{system-agnostic} and applicable to various serving architectures at any scale.
-Through this large-scale analysis, we distill six key insights that serve as a solid foundation to our understanding of MoE data movement and directly inform future MoE LLM serving system design, addressing critical questions that have remained unanswered in the field, such as: \emph{Is there a correlation between previously selected experts and those selected later?
+We then distill six key insights that serve as a solid foundation to understand MoE data movement and directly inform future MoE LLM serving system design, addressing critical questions that have remained unanswered in the field, such as: \emph{Is there a correlation between previously selected experts and those selected later?
 Are there discernible rules underlying the observed expert selection skewness?
-Do different tasks tend to activate different experts?} Our work represents the first systematic effort to characterize data movement patterns at the scale of >200B model across a wide range of tasks, providing actionable insights that can guide the design of next-generation MoE serving systems.
+Do different tasks tend to activate different experts?} Our work represents the first systematic effort to characterize data movement patterns at the scale of up-to 1000B model across a wide range of tasks, providing actionable insights that can guide the design of next-generation MoE serving systems.

-To demonstrate the broad applicability of our insights, we present a case study on future GPU architecture design.
-Modern GPUs have adopted multi-chiplet designs due to single-die size limitations~\cite{mi300, cpelide, blackwell}, and this trend is evolving toward wafer-scale architectures enabled by emerging on-wafer packaging technologies~\cite{he2025waferlm, xu2025wsc}.
-By applying our proposed insights, we develop two key innovations for future wafer-scale GPUs: (1) A task distribution algorithm with a two-level data-placement-aware command processor architecture that balances workload across dies.
-(2) A data-driven predictor with hardware-managed HBM architecture that reduces inter-die communication overhead by automatically caching critical data in local HBM.
-These techniques achieve an average 4.0$\times$-6.3$\times$ speedup in MoE LLM serving throughput on wafer-scale GPUs.